samorogu/notes/masteringReact/README.md

 REACT_APP_VERSION=1
 ```

 In App.js we will print in the console `console.log(process.env)`.
-This will print the enviroment variables in the current process.
+This will print the environment variables in the current process.
 Node_Env has the name development and at the end we will see the variables created.

+Now we will change the print to `console.log("SUPERMAN",process.env.REACT_APP_NAME)`.
+Now in the console we will see the superman string and  if we search in the bundle.js, we will se the actual value of that environment variable.
+In the build time all the environment variables will change with the actual value

+#### Production Builds

+In the console, when we are ready to build our app we will run in the console `npm run build`, this will create an optimized production build.
+This will take some time.

+Now in the project, we can send the build production.
+To test it in the machine we can install a simple light weight server `npm i -g serve`.
+With this we can serve the content of the build project.Now we can serve the project: `serve -s build`.
+It will be in localhost port 5000.
+If we open the console.
+Superman is undifine because we didn't put the enviroment of react app name, only in production.
+We need to add enviroment variables in production.